 How To Eat Out On The Low-Carb And Keto Diet? - The bottom line

-At the end of the day, the whole point of eating out is to have a good time with friends and family with some delicious food that you didn’t need to cook or clean up afterwards!
+At the end of the day, the whole point of eating out is to have a good time with friends and family with some delicious food that you didn’t need to cook or clean up afterward!

-So, instead of dreading the experience for fear of straying from your dietary goals, plan ahead by reviewing the restaurant menu ahead of time and stick to a good balance of non-starchy vegetables, leafy greens, protein and healthy fats.
+So, instead of dreading the experience for fear of straying from your dietary goals, plan ahead by reviewing the restaurant menu ahead of time and stick to a good balance of non-starchy vegetables, leafy greens, protein, and healthy fats.

 Now that you have the tools to discern what to eat and what to avoid when eating out, you can step outside the comfort of your home kitchen and still remain true to your low-carb and keto lifestyle while eating out!!